 Figure 1 presents the individual estimates for each respondent along with the mean EUL, shown as a red diamond.
 Two findings stand out from these results.
 First, the measure life estimates varied considerably by market actor, in some cases ranging from 1 to 10 years.
 Second, with the exception of AHU scheduling and optimization, the average measure life estimates from market actors are all higher than the average values from the literature review.
 It is unclear if the market actors’ higher mean measure life estimates are due to a difference in definition (i.e., technical life or effective useful life ) or if they are because the interviewed market actors are more engaged with customers, resulting in higher persistence over time.
-Regardless of the reason for the discrepancy, the Evaluation Team recommends considering the market actor estimates as the high end of the range of estimates.
+Regardless of the reason for the discrepancy, the Evaluation Team suggests generally considering the market actor estimates as the high end of the range of estimates.

 Figure 1: Market Actor Interview Measure Life Estimates